WeAreAthlon/frontend-webpack-boilerplate/README.md

 $ npm run stats
 ```

-> This will open the visualisaion on the default configuraiton URL `localhost:8888`, you can change this following the [package](https://github.com/webpack-contrib/webpack-bundle-analyzer#options-for-cli) documentation.
+> This will open the visualisaion on the default configuraiton URL `localhost:8888`, you can change this URL or port following the [package](https://github.com/webpack-contrib/webpack-bundle-analyzer#options-for-cli) documentation.

 ## Continuous Integration